Case Background:

 On January 5, 2024, a Boeing 737 aircraft operated by Alaska Airlines experienced an in-flight departure of an in-cabin door plug, causing the cabin to become depressurized and forcing an emergency landing.
 On January 7, 2024, the Federal Aviation Administration (“FAA”) issued a grounding order, stating that "Boeing 737-9 aircraft will remain grounded until operators complete enhanced inspections which include both left and right cabin door exit plugs, door components, and fasteners," and that "[o]perators must also complete corrective action requirements based on findings from the inspections prior to bringing any aircraft back into service."
 On this news, Boeing's stock price fell $20.00 per share, or 8%, to close at $229.00 per share on January 8, 2024.

-The complaint alleges that, throughout the Class Period, Defendants made false and/or misleading statements, as well as failed to disclose material facts, including that: (1) Boeing had been prioritizing its profits over safety, which led to poor quality control standards in the production of its commercial aircrafts such as the 737 MAX; and (2) as a result, there was a heightened risk of manufacturing flaws that could render Boeing’s new airplanes unsafe, which materialized during the Class Period.
+The complaint alleges that, throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material facts about the company’s business, operations, and prospects.
+Specifically, Defendants misrepresented and/or failed to disclose that: (1) Boeing had been prioritizing its profits over safety, which led to poor quality control standards in the production of its commercial aircrafts such as the 737 MAX; (2) there was a heightened risk of manufacturing flaws that could render Boeing’s new airplanes unsafe; and (3) as a result of the foregoing, Defendants’ statements about the company’s business, operations, and prospects were materially false and/or misleading and/or lacked a reasonable basis at all relevant times.